 ARTICLE

-man looking out the window
+Person looking out a window

 In the United States, 1 in 2 men and 1 in 3 women will get cancer during their lifetime.1 Fortunately, today’s treatments are better than ever, and more people with cancer survive and live longer.
 The nation’s population of cancer survivors now exceeds 18 million — and a third of them are working age.2